Sung-Huan/ANNOgesic/docs/source/subcommands.rst

     basic arguments:
       --project_path PROJECT_PATH, -pj PROJECT_PATH
                             Path of the project folder.
-      --program PROGRAM, -p PROGRAM
+      --program {TSS,PS}, -p {TSS,PS}
                             The feature for optimization.
-Please assign "TSS" or "Processing_site".
+Please assign "TSS" or "PS".
 Default is TSS.
       --fasta_files FASTA_FILES [FASTA_FILES ...], -f FASTA_FILES [FASTA_FILES ...]
-                            Paths of the fasta file that you want to optimize.
+                            Paths of the fasta file of the reference genome.
       --annotation_files ANNOTATION_FILES [ANNOTATION_FILES ...], -g ANNOTATION_FILES [ANNOTATION_FILES ...]
-                            Paths of the query genome annotation gff file.
+                            Paths of the gff file of the reference genome.
       --manual_files MANUAL_FILES [MANUAL_FILES ...], -m MANUAL_FILES [MANUAL_FILES ...]
-                            Paths of the manual-checked gff files.
-It is the benchmark for training.
-Please detect the
+                            Paths of the manual-checked TSS or PS in gff format.
-                            TSSs/processing sites at least 200kb or 50 true
-                            TSSs/processing sites.
+                            It is used for benchmarking the prediction during the optimization.
+The set should comprise roughly 50 TSS/PS or more.
-      --genome_lengths GENOME_LENGTHS [GENOME_LENGTHS ...], -le GENOME_LENGTHS [GENOME_LENGTHS ...]
+      --curated_sequence_length CURATED_SEQUENCE_LENGTH [CURATED_SEQUENCE_LENGTH ...], -le CURATED_SEQUENCE_LENGTH [CURATED_SEQUENCE_LENGTH ...]
+                            The length of the sequence used for the manual set of TSS/PS.
+This value is required to calculate the accurracy.
+If the whole genome was used write "all".
-                            Please specify the genome length of input genomes in the manual-detected TSS gff files.
-If the genome was manual detected for compare whole genome, please type "all".
-The input format is $GENOME:SLENGTH.
-Multiple genomes can be accepted, please use spaces to separate them.
-For an example, test.gff contain two genomes (s1 and s2). s1 was manual checked 100kb and s2 was checked whole genome.
-The value of this argument will be s1:100000 s2:all.
-Default setting will compute all genomes in manual-detected TSS gff files with whole length of genome.
+                            Otherwise use the name of the reference sequence in the folowing format: $GENOME:SLENGTH.
+Multiple entries
+                            are accepted.
+For an example, test.gff contains two sequences s1 and s2.
+For s1 100 kb were checked while for s2 the whole sequence was curated.
+The value of this argument would be s1:100000 s2:all.
+Per default all the full length of all sequences will be used.
       --tex_notex_libs TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...], -tl TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...]
                             TEX+/- wig files for TSSpredator.
 The format is: wig_file_path:TEX+/-(tex or notex):condition_id(intege
                             r):replicate_id(alphabet):strand(+ or -).
 If multiple
                             wig files need to be assigned, please use spaces to separate the wig files.
-For an example,
+For example,
-                            $WIG_PATH_1:tex:1:a:+ $WIG_PATH_2:tex:1:a:-.
+                            my_lib_tex_forward.wig:tex:1:a:+
+                            my_lib_tex_reverse.wig:tex:1:a:-.
       --replicate_tex REPLICATE_TEX [REPLICATE_TEX ...], -rt REPLICATE_TEX [REPLICATE_TEX ...]
-                            This value is the minimal number of replicates that a TSS has to be detected.
+                            This value is the minimal number of replicates that a TSS has to be detected in.
 The format is
                             $NUMBERofCONDITION_$NUMBERofREPLICATE.
 If different
                             --replicate_tex values need to be assigned to different conditions, please use spaces to separate them.
-For an example, 1_2 2_2 3_3.
-It means that --replicate_tex is 2 in number 1 and number 2 conditions.
+For example, 1_2 2_2 3_3 means that --replicate_tex is 2 in number 1 and number 2 conditions.
 In number 3 condition, --replicate_tex is
                             3. For assigning the same --replicate_tex to all conditions, just use like all_1 (--replicate_tex is 1
                             in all conditions).
 Default is all_1.
       --condition_names CONDITION_NAMES [CONDITION_NAMES ...], -cn CONDITION_NAMES [CONDITION_NAMES ...]
-                            The output prefixes of all conditions.
-If multiple conditions need to be assigned, please use spaces to separate them.
+                            The prefixs of output filename.If multiple conditions need to be assigned, please use spaces to separate them.
 For an example, prefix_condition1
                             prefix_condition2.

     additional arguments:
       --tsspredator_path TSSPREDATOR_PATH
-                            If you want to assign the path of TSSpredator, please assign here.
-Default is /usr/local/bin/TSSpredator.jar
+                            Path of TSSpredator.
+Default is
+                            /usr/local/bin/TSSpredator.jar
       --max_height MAX_HEIGHT, -he MAX_HEIGHT
                             This value relates to the minimum number of read starts at a certain genomic position to be considered